CalebWyland/practice-repo/flpoly_student.md

 ## Caleb Wyland

-### Term Year
+### Fall 23'

 DSBA student at [Florida Polytechnic University](https://www.floridapoly.edu) currently enrolled in:

-- Course 1
+- Accounting for Managers

+- Engineering and Technology Project Management

+- Foundations of Data Analytics

+- Intro to Operations and Supply Chain Management

-- Course 2
+- Statistics 2

-- Course 3

-- Course 4

 **Hobbies:**

 I am _passionate about_:

-- Thing 1
+- Basketball (I am the coach here at FL Poly)

-- Thing 2
+- Football

-- Thing 3 as shown in this website <https://www.floridapoly.edu>
+- Not to be repetetive, but fantasy football.
+I am in too many leagues to count.
+Find my favorite site to use here: <https://sleeper.com/leagues/create>

 ***

-> Last modified: YYYY/MM/DD
+> Last modified: 2023/09/05